lasta/study-faas-kotlin/README.md

 ./gradlew build
 ```

-Initially, it may takes several minutes.
+Initially, it may take several minutes.

 ### Run
 #### on Mac